Acne - the best supplements

 1. Zinc

 Zinc is a very important component for a number of different processes in the human body and also plays a major role in several skin problems.
-Already in the 70s, it was possible to see that patients with acne had lower levels of zinc in their blood.
+Already in the 70s, it could be seen that patients with acne had lower levels of zinc in their blood.
 Since then, several studies have shown similar results.
 Furthermore, several studies have seen an improved effect on acne when taking zinc.
-It is still not fully understood why zinc improves the skin in acne, but it is believed that it has an anti-inflammatory effect as it inhibits various inflammatory markers in the body.
+It is still not fully understood why zinc improves the skin with acne, but it is believed that it has an anti-inflammatory effect as it inhibits various inflammatory markers in the body.
 In addition, it is believed to be able to inhibit the conversion of the male sex hormone testosterone to the hormone dihydrotestosterone (DHT).
-DHT stimulates the sebaceous glands to produce oil which can contribute to acne.
+DHT stimulates the sebaceous glands to produce oil, which can contribute to acne.

 Side effects that have been reported with excessive intake of zinc in studies on acne and zinc are nausea, vomiting and stomach ache.
 Therefore, it may be good to carry out a blood test before taking dietary supplements with zinc to check if you really have a deficiency.